k-cybulski/survivingdke/index.md

 #### Internships

-It is indeed difficult to do an internship during summer as DKE students have short (~2 month) summers.
+It is indeed difficult to do an internship during summer as DKE students have short (~2 months) summers.
 However, it is still possible to find them.
 In addition, it is possible to get a part-time and/or remote internship during your studies.
-`Protip: if you are interested working on an open source project during summer and getting paid for it, check out https://summerofcode.withgoogle.com/ and https://socis.esa.int/`
+`Protip: if you are interested in working on an open-source project during the summer and getting paid for it, check out https://summerofcode.withgoogle.com/ and https://socis.esa.int/`

 #### Mentorships

-Another way of getting experience and/or broadening your horizons, networking.
+Another way of getting experience and/or broadening your horizons is networking.
 These can usually be done part-time, so they do not interfere too much with your studies.
 One example: https://hellomentor.nl/.

 #### Jobs

-In order to get IT jobs, you will most likely need to already have experience.
-Be it at an another internship, job, building your own projects, or contributing to open source projects.
-So getting a proper IT job will be very tough especially for the first and second years.
+To get IT jobs, you will most likely need to already have experience.
+Be it an another internship, job, building your own projects, or contributing to open source projects.
+So getting a proper IT job will be very tough, especially for the first and second years.

 If you are in need of income and think that you have some time in the weekends, consider looking for work that needs doing in the weekends (duh) or work that has flexible schedules.

-Consider becoming a **Student ambassador** for FSE or UM.
-Extra €100-150/month (depending on amount of events) for relatively not much work.
+Consider becoming a **Student Ambassador** for FSE or UM.
+Extra €100-150/month (depending on the amount of events) for relatively not much work.
 More info at https://www.maastrichtuniversity.nl/maastricht-university-ambassadors-team.
-`Protip: incquire about the salary/hour - it depends on your age (if you are 21+, you get the biggest salary).
+`Protip: inquire about the salary/hour - it depends on your age (if you are 21+, you get the biggest salary).
 Note: KE@Work people might not be eligible for tax reduction and thus earn less, inquire further to potentially apply for tax reduction.`

 ### Healthy, efficient, and productive mind and body